State of Washington Classified Job Specification

 MEDICAL PROGRAM SPECIALIST 3

-Directs and supervises a unit comprised of three or more professional staff engaged in the review, analysis, monitoring, and/or operation of health care cost containment programs; or, manages and directs the development of statewide health care initiatives and long-term purchasing improvement projects to ensure injured workers’ access to quality care.
+Directs and supervises a unit comprised of professional and/or paraprofessional staff engaged in the review, analysis, monitoring, and/or operation of health care program’s

 Provides administrative direction to subordinate staff regarding system operations or projects and initiatives;